OBSERVATIONS

 At another capsule hotel near Aoto Station, I ended up talking to a man (who never would have initiated a conversation), but lived in Australia and had great English.
 He said the Japanese young people don’t worry about the future and don’t think about it (a very present way of thinking).

-Japanese must have the best weight of any country in the world.
+Japan must have the best weight of any country in the world.
 It’s uncommon to see any fat people.
+At an onsen in Kyoto, I weighed myself and was exactly twice the weight of the guy on the scale just before me!
 They all dress well.
-I find the women very attractive.
-Almost all wear makeup, usually perfectly applied, and their hair is perfect.
+I initially thought that the women were attractive, but I have changed my mind.
+Almost all wear makeup, usually perfectly applied, their hair is perfect, they are thin, and they are well-dressed.

 Criminal Structure.
 If you are charged with a crime, the conviction rate is near 99%.
 They believe a confession is the honourable thing to do and don’t stop questioning until you confess.